MacGhille mhoire History, Family Crest & Coats of Arms

 Early Origins of the MacGhille mhoire family

-Another 525 words (38 lines of text) covering the years 1164, 1600, 1950, 1893, 1961 and are included under the topic Early MacGhille mhoire History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our MacGhille mhoire research.
+Another 263 words (19 lines of text) covering the years 1164, 1600, 1950, 1893, 1961 and are included under the topic Early MacGhille mhoire History in all our PDF Extended History products and printed products wherever possible.

 MacGhille mhoire Spelling Variations